DKatzlberger/Project_Y/README.md

 The script analysis which genes have interactions with ancestry in genotype-phenotype relationships.

-Input:
+**Input:**
 1. Settings in yaml format
 2. Data in h5ad format

 ***Settings:***

-The script accepts one commandline argument, which is a `settings.yaml`file.
+The script accepts one commandline argument, which is a path to a settings.yaml file.
 In the file you specify all your settings:
 ```yaml
 # Classification